 Identify the Leaks

 To get control over your spending, look for recurring payments on all your credit cards and recurring debits from your checking account.
 Take inventory of all the payments that come out automatically every month.
 Subscription prices rise, and something that may have been worth it before might not be now.
 It’s also not uncommon to sign up for a free version of something, forget to cancel and have an unintended recurring payment get lost in the shuffle.
-Things like recurring donations and automated bill payments are easy to forget about, but they bleed you steadily over time and they don’t show up on your credit report.
+Things like recurring donations and automated bill payments are easy to forget about, but they bleed you steadily over time.

 Find Your Weaknesses